 The largest unit is 24 inches tall, 14.8 inches wide, and 11.4 inches deep, so slightly smaller than the other we’ve seen.
 However, it still has a 1.6-gallon water tank as well as the internal pump you can use if you want continuous drainage.
 The smaller versions have a gravity drain hose connection instead.
 Still, the 70-gallon unit with the internal pump also comes with a 15-feet long hose.

 At least the filter in the back is removable and washable.
 You’ll also be able to remove the water tank in the front.
-The water bucket is smaller than we’re used to at this point, with a capacity to hold only 6.4 pints of water.
+The water bucket is smaller than we’re used to at this point, with a capacity to hold only 6 liters of water.
 However, this dehumidifier is capable of continuous draining, as long as you get a good hose to hook it up to.

 As always, all of the controls are on top, including the humidity meter, the timer, the fan speeds, and the power button.
 There are also several modes you can use, including normal, turbo, and auto-defrost.

-At 23.2 inches tall, 15.4 inches wide, and almost 11 inches deep, the unit is fairly easy to maneuver.
-It even has rolling coasters on the bottom, which will allow you to easily move the 36-pound appliance around.
-Even the 70-pint version of the device is only slightly larger — and the noise levels are about the same too.
+At 23.2 inches tall, 15.4 inches wide, and almost 10.8 inches deep, the unit is fairly easy to maneuver.
+It even has rolling coasters on the bottom, which will allow you to easily move the 38-pound appliance around.
+Even the 50-pint version of the device is only slightly larger — and the noise levels are about the same too.

-Now, these last four units on my list are going to be your best bet if you don’t expect the device to treat the air in your whole house.
-This Afloia dehumidifier works best in areas up to 269 square feet.
-The product can actually absorb 26 ounces of moisture per day in 86-degree Fahrenheit heat and 80% relative humidity all while keeping noise levels below 42 decibels.
+Now, these last five units on my list are going to be your best bet if you don’t expect the device to treat the air in your whole house.
+This Gocheer dehumidifier works best in areas up to 800 square feet.
+It is only 13.2 inches tall, 8.2 inches wide, and 5.9 inches deep.

 9. hOmeLabs Small Space Dehumidifier with Auto Shut-Off